AUBVRL/Primitive-ML-UAV/README.md

   Planar model of a quadrotor UAV pulling a floating buoy through a tether [1].
 </p>

-# References

-[1] A. Kourani and N. Daher, "A Tethered Quadrotor UAV−Buoy System for Marine Locomotion", _ICRA_, 2021. (accepted).

 # Prerequisites
 MATLAB/Simulink software v2018a or higher.